zulip/zulip/templates/zerver/help/test-mobile-notifications.md

 # Test mobile notifications

-Normally, mobile notifications are only sent if you're idle, which isn't ideal for testing.
+Normally, mobile notifications are only sent after you've been idle for a few minutes, which isn't ideal for testing.

-You can instead have mobile notifications sent for all [private messages](/help/private-messages), regardless of whether you're online.
+You can instead have mobile notifications sent regardless of how recently you've been online.

 {start_tabs}

 {settings_tab|notifications}

-1. Under **Private messages and @-mentions**, enable **Mobile notifications**.

-1. Under **Private messages, @-mentions, and alert words**, enable **Send mobile notifications even if I'm online**.
+1. Under **Other notification settings**, enable **Send mobile notifications even if I'm online**.

 {end_tabs}